eliciojunior/devops/README.md

 # devops
-Repositorie to learn and pratice DecOps fundamentals
+Repositorie to learn and pratice DevOps fundamentals